-Virtual Climate station Network (VCSN) data are estimates of daily rainfall, potential evapotranspiration, air and vapour pressure, maximum and minimum air temperature, soil temperature, relative humidity, solar radiation, wind speed and soil moisture on a regular (~5km) grid covering the whole of New Zealand.
+Virtual Climate Station Network (VCSN) data are estimates of daily rainfall, potential evapotranspiration, air and vapour pressure, maximum and minimum air temperature, 10cm earth temperature, relative humidity, solar radiation, wind speed and soil moisture on a regular (~5km) grid covering the whole of New Zealand (11491 virtual climate station locations).
+The virtual stations start with rain values only in 1960.
+From 1972 all listed VCSN variables except wind are available, and from 1997 includes wind.
 The estimates are produced every day, based on the spatial interpolation of actual data observations made at climate stations located around the country.

 Cichota R, Snow V, Tait A 2008.
 A functional evaluation of virtual climate station rainfall data.
 New Zealand Journal of Agricultural Research, 51(3), 317–329.

 Clark M, Hreinsson E, Martinez G, Tait A, Slater A, Hendrikx J, Owens I, Gupta H, Schmidt J, Woods R, 2009.
 Simulations of seasonal snow for the South Island, New Zealand.
 Journal of Hydrology (NZ), 48(2), 41-58.

 Jeffrey SJ, Carter JO, Moodie KB, Beswick AR 2001.
 Using spatial interpolation to construct a comprehensive archive of Australian climate data.
 Environmental Modelling & Software 16(4): 309–330.